ilkkamtk/fullstack/Week12/authentication.md

    Authorization: Bearer <put-your-token-from-login-response-here>
    ```

-   - or test with Postman (set 'Bearer Token' on the Authorization tab after successful login POST).
+   - or test with Postman (set "Bearer Token" on the Authorization tab after successful login POST).

 10. Now you can use the authentication decorator with any protected route.